streetsidesoftware/vscode-spell-checker/client/README.md

 `cSpell:disable`/`cSpell:enable` above allows you to block off sections of the document.
 `ignoreRegExp` and `includeRegExp` give you the ability to ignore or include patterns of text.
 By default the flags `gim` are added if no flags are given.

+The spell checker works in the following way:
+1. Find all text matching `includeRegExp`
+2. Remove any text matching `excludeRegExp`
+3. Check the remaining text.

 #### Exclude Example